Bose polarons as relativistic Unruh-DeWitt detectors: Entanglement harvesting from Bose-Einstein condensates: Signalling between the probes and relativistic behaviour

-In Figure~\ref{fig:signaling} we plot the signaling estimator as a function of the frequency of the trapping potential $\Omega$ for the setups considered in Figure 2 of the main text, when two potassium probes couple to a rubidium condensate for times of the order of $\text{ms}$ while separated by distances $L = 5.25 c_\tc{s} T$, of the order of $\mu \text{m}$.
-In the setups considered, the signaling estimator stays below 30\%.
-Moreover, at the peak negativity values displayed in the main text we have $\mathcal{I}$ identically zero, implying that these cases correspond to genuine entanglement harvesting, where communication between the probes is negligible.
+In Figure~\ref{fig:signaling} we plot the signaling estimator as a function of the frequency of the trapping potential $\Omega$ for the setups considered in Figure 3 of the main text, when two potassium probes couple to a rubidium condensate for times of the order of $\text{ms}$ while separated by distances $L = 4.6 c_\tc{s} T$, of the order of $1.25 \mu \text{m}$.
+In the setups considered, the signaling estimator stays at exactly zero for sufficiently small values of the trap frequency $\Omega$, and sharply raise to their maxima, which remains below 75\% for all $\Omega$.
+For the values of $\Omega$ shown as solid lines in Fig. 3 of the main text we have $\mathcal{I}$ identically zero, implying that these cases correspond to genuine entanglement harvesting, where communication between the probes does not contribute to their entanglement.

 The density fluctuations behave relativistically for wavenumbers with $|\bm k|\leq \xi^{-1}$, where $\xi$ is the healing length.
 We can estimate the wavenumbers relevant in the protocol of entanglement harvesting by writing the relevant terms $\mathcal{L}$, $\mathcal{M}^+$ and $\mathcal{M}^-$ as an integral in $|\bm k|$: